Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Seahawks stats and trends

-- So far this season Seattle has two wins against the spread.
+- Seattle has two wins against the spread in five games this season.

-- Seattle's games this season have eclipsed the over/under one time in five opportunities (20%).

-- The Seahawks average 24 points per game, comparable to the 22.4 the Steelers give up.
+- This season the Seahawks score just 1.6 more points per game (24) than the Steelers surrender (22.4).

-- Seattle is 2-1 against the spread and 2-1 overall when the team records more than 22.4 points.
+- Seattle is 2-1 against the spread and 2-1 overall in games when it records more than 22.4 points.

-- The Seahawks rack up just 10 fewer yards per game (351) than the Steelers allow per contest (361).
+- The Seahawks average 351 yards per game, only 10 fewer than the 361 the Steelers give up.

-- When Seattle amasses over 361 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Seattle totals more than 361 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seahawks have three giveaways this season, while the Steelers have four takeaways.
+- The Seahawks have turned the ball over three times, one fewer times than the Steelers have forced turnovers (4).

 Home and road insights

-- Pittsburgh has one win against the spread, and is 1-2 overall, at home this season.
+- Pittsburgh has covered the spread once at home, and is 1-2 overall there, this year.

-- At home, the Steelers are winless ATS (0-1) as 5-point favorites or greater.
+- The Steelers are winless ATS (0-1) as 5.5-point favorites or greater at home.

-- This season, in three home games, Pittsburgh has gone over the total once.

-- Away from home, Seattle has two wins against the spread and is 2-1 overall.
+- Seattle is 2-1 overall, with two wins against the spread, on the road.

-- In three road games this season, Seattle has not gone over the total.
+- Seattle has not hit the over in three road games this year.

 Powered by Data Skrive.